-- i) To induce aquifer/ground water recharge by pounding water in > 300 water storage reservoirs. - ii) To convert 15,032 acres of culturable wastelands into productive agriculture lands through development of 70 micro-watersheds. - iii) To reduce soil erosion by containing flash floods through provision of soil & water conservation structures and check gully erosion by plugging gullies through 3,000 check dams. - iv) Minimize the adverse effects of drought by maximizing the irrigation water supplies through exploitation of sub-surface water from tube wells. - v) Conversion of around 43,225 acres of rain fed land into irrigated land through installation of 300 agricultural tube wells and solarization of 700 existing/new tube wells. - vi) To enhance the capacity of the stakeholders in water harvesting and for sustainable use of land and soil resources for increased agriculture production.
+- i.
+To induce aquifer/ground water recharge by pumping water in > 300 water storage reservoirs. - ii.
+To convert 15,032 acres of culturable wastelands into productive agriculture lands through development of 70 micro-watersheds. - iii.
+To reduce soil erosion by containing flash floods through provision of soil & water conservation structures and check gully erosion by plugging gullies through 3,000 check dams. - iv.
+Minimize the adverse effects of drought by maximizing the irrigation water supplies through exploitation of sub-surface water from tube wells. - v.
+Conversion of around 43,225 acres of rain fed land into irrigated land through installation of vi.
+To enhance the capacity of the stakeholders in water harvesting and for sustainable use of land and soil resources for increased agriculture production.